 Karl Marx (1818–1883) was a German philosopher and revolutionary, whose works such as The Communist Manifesto and Capital inspired the foundation of 20th-century communist regimes and formed the basis of an ideology known as “Marxism.”

-Professor of modern European history at the University of Missouri, Jonathan Sperber authored a number of books about the political, social and religious history of the 19th century Europe.
+Professor of modern European history at the University of Missouri, Jonathan Sperber authored a number of books about the political, social, and religious history of 19th century Europe.